If you are considering adopting a child, you don’t need to be told what a huge decision it is.

 Abortion is understandably a complex and divisive topic, which many people have very strong views on.

-For birth mothers and adoptive parents who are uncomfortable with the prospect of abortion, adoption is a comforting alternative that allows a mother the opportunity to continue with their pregnancy, knowing they can still provide a great life for their baby via the adopting parents.
+For birth mothers and adoptive parents who are uncomfortable with the prospect of abortion, adoption is a comforting alternative that allows a mother the opportunity to continue with their pregnancy, knowing they can still provide a great life for their baby via the new parents.

 Cons of Adoption